JiananHou429/measuring-the-position-of-firms-in-technology-space/README.md

 Arts S, Cassiman B, Hou J. (2023).
 Measuring the Position and Differentiation of Firms in Technology Space.
 Forthcoming **Management Science**.

-We include two pieces of code.
-The first piece documents how to use tfidf to characterize a firm's technology portfolio and calculate the similarity between firm technology portfolios.
-The second piece uses doc2vec to characterize a firm's technology portfolio and calculate the similarity between firm technology portfolios.
+We include two batches of code:

+- The first batch shows how to use tfidf to characterize a firm's technology portfolio and calculate the similarity between firm technology portfolios
+- The second batch shows how to train doc2vec to characterize a firm's technology portfolio and calculate the similarity between firm technology portfolios